Skip Navigation

 Foundations Academy

-Designed for UniServ Directors in their first and second years of UniServ staff work.
-Foundations Academies are five full days.
-All Foundations Academies include a field experience and focus on supporting new staff in their work of building high-functioning locals that can recruit and engage members, organize around issues that our members care about, and develop emerging leaders.
+Designed for affiliate staff in their first and second years of UniServ staff work.
+The NEA UniServ Guidelines state that all new UniServ staff shall attend the Foundations Academy within their first two (2) years of employment.
+Based on our experience, UDs who wait beyond their first two years have a more difficult time building basic organizing skills into their routines.
+All Foundations Academies include a worksite organizing experience, and focus on supporting new staff in their work of building high functioning locals that can recruit and engage members, organize around issues that our members care about, and develop emerging leaders.
+Foundations Academies are five full days – Monday through Friday, beginning at 8:30 AM, with travel being on Sunday and after 4:00 PM on Friday evening.

 LakiliaUD.png